IVF AND IVF TURKEY

 What Every Fertility Patient Should Know:

 IVF is a wonderful solution to infertility; however, it is not the only solution.
 We begin with each patient by asking about prior treatments, such as ovulation induction and artificial insemination.
 We explore with them whether or not IVF treatment will be the best for their needs.
 At this stage, if male-factor infertility is a possibility, the urologist checks the patient.
 Necessary hormonal and ultrasound tests are done.
 We try to resolve male infertility via medication and/or surgery.
 In women, ovulation problems will be solved first.
 If blocked tubes are present, laparoscopic surgery will be needed.
-If taking these first steps do not result in pregnancy, intrauterine insemination (IUI) or IVF should be tried.
+If taking these first steps does not result in pregnancy, intrauterine insemination (IUI) or IVF should be tried.

 I caution patients against believing blanket statements such as the solution for all infertility has been found, or that all couples will have children.
 Despite great developments, there will be couples who won’t have any children.
 For example, azoospermic males and males from whom no sperm can be found with testicular biopsy procedure (Micro-TESE) have currently no chance of having their own biological child.
 The same situation exists for women.
 Women who entered menopause at an early age or who cannot produce eggs have currently no chance of having a biological child.
 In the future, we expect both males and females may have the option of freezing their sperm and eggs at an early age and use them in the future to solve their infertility.
 Also, stem cell research looks promising, it may be everyday therapy 5-10 years from now.
 At present, all women should know about their mother`s menopausal age and if that age is early, they should start considering their “conception plans.”

-Women should also know that smoking and being overweight decreases pregnancy chance.
+Women should also know that smoking and being overweight decreases pregnancy chances.
 Women with PCOS condition should use medications to decrease their blood sugar level; otherwise, the eggs are not of good quality.
 Endometriosis, on the other hand, affects the implantation of embryos and decreases the pregnancy chance.
 If HSG (hysterosalpingography) shows that tubes are blocked (as in the case of a hydrosalpinx) or if inherited anomalies exist in the uterus, laparoscopic surgery will be needed.
 Also, the importance of myomas or fibroid tumors, the most frequently found type of tumors in the uterus, has increased greatly.
 Currently, myomas that expand towards the interior of the uterus are being removed via Hysteroscopy surgery.
 Myomas on the wall of the uterus or that expand to the exterior of the uterus should be taken out if they are larger than 4 to 5 cm in size.